ethereum/ethereum-org-website/src/content/developers/docs/nodes-and-clients/nodes-as-a-service/index.md

 [Read more on running a node](/developers/docs/nodes-and-clients/run-a-node/).

-The node services described on this page generally offer non-staking node functionality.
+The services described on this page are for non-staking nodes.

 ## How do node services work? {#how-do-node-services-work}